alex-dubrouski/java-test/README.md

 ## Test results
 I ran these tests on idle development server [2x AMD Opteron(tm) Processor 6328, 256GB]
 ### Notes
-- Optional creates so much memory overhead that I had to rollback from Epsilon no-op to Shenandoah compacting GC to avoid OOMs [Heap was 2GB, ArrayList requires (1MM * 20bytes + some overhead) and Optional benchmark fail at 3 iteration, there are 133MM of Optionals created]
+- Optional creates so much memory overhead that I had to rollback from Epsilon no-op to Shenandoah compacting GC to avoid OOMs [Allocating Optional objects requires a lot of memory]
-- All other tests except `if vs Optional` are running no-op EpsilonGC to exclude GC overhead
+- All other tests except `Optional` are running no-op EpsilonGC to exclude GC overhead
 - Bigger numbers mean worse result as metric is microseconds per operation (us/op)
 - Size is the size of ArrayList used for benchmark (it pre-filled with `String$i` strings, where i is [0..size] to make sure GC won't do deduplication)
 - Tests do not produce assembly code by default, but I captured hot spots with help of `-prof perfasm` and added text files with assembly code, you can find it `docs` directory